colin-gourlay/sundown-sessions/src/content/releases/s/shed-seven/a-maximum-high/index.md

 ---
 ## About

-A Maximum High is the second studio album by York indie rock band Shed Seven, released on Polydor Records in 1996.
-It reached number eight on the UK Albums Chart and consolidated the commercial breakthrough of their debut Change Giver.
+*A Maximum High* reached number eight on the UK Albums Chart and consolidated the commercial breakthrough of their debut Change Giver.

 The album reflects the band's anthemic, hook-laden Britpop sound and represents their most commercially successful period.